New Zealand legislation before 2003

 The key aims of the act were to safeguard the human rights of sex workers and protect them from exploitation, and to promote the welfare and occupational health and safety of sex workers.
 It was an offence to coerce another person to provide sexual services, or to pay for sexual services from a person aged under 18.
 It also became illegal for a client to have sex with a worker without using a condom.

 Sex workers gained in several ways through the new law.
-They became able to challenge employment conditions in the employment tribunal and seek redress through the Disputes Tribunal for money owed to them by clients or brothel operators.
+They became able to challenge working conditions in the employment tribunal and seek redress through the Disputes Tribunal for money owed to them by clients or brothel operators.
 Workers had many choices over where they could work, including in managed brothels (large or small), cooperatively with others, or by themselves.
 Street-based sex work was also permitted and was not limited to particular zones, while brothel operators required operators’ certificates.

 Effects of legislative change

 After the Prostitution Reform Act was passed, a few local councils attempted to implement controls on the operation of the sex industry.
 Some have introduced bylaws relating to signage, the location of premises used for commercial sex work and the siting of brothels in multi-unit residential complexes.
 These restrictions are not usually applied to small owner-operated brothels.

 Opposition to the law

 Opponents of the legislation claimed it would normalise prostitution as a career choice for vulnerable young women and increase young people's involvement in prostitution-related activities.
-Some conservative Christian groups tried to organise a petition for a citizen-initiated referendum to repeal the Prostitution Reform Act, but did not obtain enough signatures.
+Some conservative Christian groups organised a petition for a citizens-initiated referendum to repeal the Prostitution Reform Act, but this did not obtain enough signatures.